European Solidarity Corps Logo

 A volunteer can only take part in a long-term ESC project.
 With one exception: those who have carried out an ESC/former EVS project for no more than 59 days can participate in another one.

-is there a certificate at the end of the project?
+Is there a certificate at the end of the project?

 Yes.
 At the end of the European Solidarity Corps project, each volunteer receives a certificate confirming his/her participation, skills and description of his/her project: the Youthpass.